-This was followed in 2010 by 'Recognised, Valued and Supported: Next Steps for the Carers Strategy' which introduced four key priorities upon which the Government, working in partnership with Local Authorities, the NHS, employers, the voluntary sector, local communities and carers should focus.
+This was followed in 2010 by 'Recognised, Valued and Supported: Next Steps for the Carers Strategy' which introduced four key priorities upon which the Government, working in partnership with Local Authorities, the NHS, employers, the voluntary sector, local communities and carers should focus:

-1. Identification and recognition
+- 1. Identification and recognition

-2. Realising and releasing potential
+- 2. Realising and releasing potential

-12 State of Caring Carers UK 2013
+- 3. A life outside of caring

+- 4. Supporting carers to stay healthy

-13 Carers at the heart of 21st-century families and communities: "A caring system on your side.
+15 Carers at the heart of 21st-century families and communities: "A caring system on your side.
 A life of your own."
 June 2008 Department of Health